-- Programs are configured from the Program Menu.
-From the Main Menu (press [PREVIOUS] until the Main Menu appears), press Menu [F6], then Program [F4]. - 2.
-Use the rotary knob to highlight the name of the program. - 3.
-Press Config [F3].
+- 1. Programs are configured from the Program menu.
+From the Main Menu (press PREVIOUS until the Main Menu appears), press Menu [F6] | Program [F4]. - 2.
+Use the rotary knob to highlight the name of the program.

+- 3. Press Config [F3].
 The configuration screen will appear. - 4.
 Press Recall [F2].
-The Product will be set to the configuration stored with the program.
+The Calibrator will be set to the configuration stored with the program.